 Art is based on vision and not on visual effects, no matter how smart those effects might be.
 If you don’t tell a story through your photograph if you don’t tell YOUR story, then what to create it is just a nice catchy image, not fine art photography.

 In order to create a compelling and meaningful composition in an architectural fine art photograph you need to start from incorporating in your composition two main elements:

 Respecting the principles of geometry will give you a harmonious and powerful image, while incorporating your vision in the composition you create will add the fine art element to the image and make it unique and authentic.

-In order for you to understand better the compositional principles I used in this image I have made an analysis and presented them directly on the image in a straightforward visual way that speaks by itself.
+In order for you to understand better the compositional principles I used in this image I have made an analysis and presented them directly on the image in a straightforward visual way that speaks for itself.
 As you can see the structure of the image is based on the idea of a relative symmetry and the intention was to keep the viewer’s attention inside the scene and focusing on the rooftops of the buildings and the bright light in the sky, as main components of my vision.